token47/foundations-prepare/README.md

 - Done, you are ready to install and use fce tool to deploy in the VMs.

 The environment will have about 12 VMs representing 3 infra nodes and 9 generic nodes and configured to ease the quick testing of complete deploys on the lab.

+# Random notes:

+- You can route the ubuntu-net to the host easily adding a route for that network thru the neutron gateway's ip on the provider network.
+Ex. "ip route add 172.16.0.0/24 via 10.0.6.12".

+- You may need to re-import the public key from maas@infra nodes to the host so it can remotely control power on libvirt vms.
+Sometimes a clean / build will erase the key.
+Use script "fix-kvm-power.sh" for that.

 (c) 2019 - Andre Ruiz